 Tips on how to make

-- When peeling the young ginger, leave the red parts.
-This will result in a pale pink color for your gari.
-However, if you're not concerned about achieving a pink color, this step is not necessary.
+- When peeling young ginger, leave the red parts intact.
+This will give your gari a pale pink color.
+However, if you are not concerned about achieving a pinkish color, you can skip this process.

-- Adjust the boiling time for sliced young ginger based on its thickness and amount.
-The spiciness of the ginger will vary depending on how long it is boiled, but the difference is subtle, so you don't need to be worried about it too much.
+- Adjust the boiling time for sliced ginger based on its thickness and quantity.
+The spiciness of the ginger will vary depending on how long it is boiled, but you don't need to worry too much about it, as the difference is subtle.

 Gari (Pickled Sushi Ginger)